 In my pregnancies, I always feel like total crap for the first trimester, but by the second I am feeling awesome and am able to feel pretty good up until those last few weeks when you’re basically the size of a mammoth (and probably as hairy since you can’t reach to shave).
 But that first trimester is so rough.

-Early Pregnancy Tips #4: Take your prenatal vitamins and practice self-care
+Take your prenatal vitamins and practice self-care in the early weeks of pregnancy

 Now more than ever you need to take care of you.
 This means eating as well as you can, taking your prenatal vitamins, getting sleep, and maybe getting exercise depending on your healthcare provider’s recommendations (usually some exercise is cool, but of course check).